zoran759/haskell-binaryrep-radix-sort/README.md

 With lsd prefix you have (shorter space, higher time) Least significant digit radix sort

-The flag --enable-tests passes the QuickCheck Test-suite (test/test.hs)
+The flag --enable-tests builds the QuickCheck test-suite at (test/test.hs)

     cabal install --enable-tests